BlendVision/iOS-Player-SDK/README.md

 ## Installation
 To add the `BVPLAYER` SDK as a dependency to your project, you have two options: Swift Package Manager or adding the SDK bundle directly.

+## Dependency
+iOS Player SDK has a dependency on the GoogleCast framework version 4.7.1.04.11.
+This dependency enables integration with Google Cast for casting media content to Chromecast devices.

 ### Using [Swift Package Manager](https://swift.org/package-manager/)
 [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift frameworks.
 It integrates with the Swift build system to automate the process of downloading, compiling, and linking dependencies.